KiraYamato94/LasMonjas/README.md

 # Changelog
 <details>
   <summary>Click to show</summary>

+**Version 3.5.1 (11st November 2023)**
+- Fixed Big Chungus and Kid size during mushroom sabotage on Fungle
+- Updated some role summary texts
+- Added a new seal sprite for Fungle vents
+- Added Submerged 2023.11.2 to the download

 **Version 3.5.0 (28th October 2023)**
 - Support for Among Us 2023.24.10 and Fungle map